Improving Planning with Large Language Models: A Modular Agentic Architecture: Introduction

-We evaluate LLM-PFC on two challenging planning tasks.
-First, we performed controlled experiments on a set of graph traversal tasks using the CogEval protocol ~\citep{momennejad2023evaluating}.
-These tasks require navigation in novel environments based on natural language descriptions, and have been shown to be extremely challenging for LLMs, including GPT-4.
-Second, we investigate Tower of Hanoi (ToH), a classic problem solving task that requires multi-step planning~\citep{simon1975functional}, and for which performance is known to be heavily dependent on PFC function~\citep{goel1995frontal,fincham2002neural}.
-We find that our approach significantly improves LLM performance on these planning tasks, yielding nearly perfect performance on the graph traversal tasks, and a nearly seven-fold improvement over zero-shot performance on Tower of Hanoi (74\% vs. 11\% accuracy).
-Ablation experiments further indicate that each of the individual modules plays an important role in the overall architecture’s performance.
-Taken together, these results indicate the potential of a PFC-inspired approach to improve the reasoning and planning capabilities of LLMs.
+We evaluate MAP on four challenging decision-making tasks that require planning and multi-step reasoning.
+First, we performed controlled experiments on a set of graph traversal tasks according to the CogEval protocol ~\citep{momennejad2023evaluating}.
+These tasks require goal-directed navigation in novel environments (MDPs) described in natural language, of which we selected an environment that was most challenging for LLMs, including GPT-4.
+Second, we investigate Tower of Hanoi (ToH), a classic problem solving task that requires multi-step planning~\citep{simon1975functional}.
+Third, we investigate the two most challenging tasks in the PlanBench benchmark: mystery BlocksWorld and Logistics~\citep{valmeekam2023planning}.
+Finally, we investigate a challenging NLP task that requires multi-step reasoning, StrategyQA~\citep{geva2021did}.
+We find that, when implemented with GPT-4, MAP significantly improves performance on all four tasks (Figures~\ref{value_steppath_results} and~\ref{toh_results}, Tables~\ref{planbench_table} and~\ref{strategyqa_table}), and that the approach can also be effectively implemented with a smaller and more cost-efficient LLM (Llama3-70B, Table~\ref{llama3_toh_table}).
+Transfer experiments further indicate that MAP displays an improved ability to generalize between tasks, and ablation experiments indicate that each of the individual modules plays an important role in the overall architecture’s performance (Figure~\ref{toh_results}).
+Taken together, these results indicate the potential of a modular agentic approach to improve the reasoning and planning capabilities of LLMs.